withastro/docs/src/pages/en/install/manual.md

 ## 6. Add TypeScript support

-Typescript is configured using `tsconfig.json`.
+TypeScript is configured using `tsconfig.json`.
 Even if you don’t write TypeScript code, this file is important so that tools like Astro and VS Code know how to understand your project.
 Some features (like npm package imports) aren’t fully supported in the editor without a `tsconfig.json` file.

 If you do intend to write TypeScript code, using Astro's `strict` or `strictest` template is recommended.
 You can view and compare the three template configurations at [astro/tsconfigs/](https://github.com/withastro/astro/blob/main/packages/astro/tsconfigs/).